What’s a feral cat? Is it an outdoor cat? What does feral mean? What exactly IS a feral cat? Let’s get basic with feral cat facts and misconceptions.

 A cat with an ear tip is not always feral.
 Do not confuse an ear tip with feral.
 Feral is behavior.
 Ear tip simply means an unowned community cat.
 An ear-tipped cat can be feral, but they can also be friendly.

 Are Feral Cats Dangerous?

-Feral cats are not dangerous to humans.
+Feral cats are not dangerous to humans unless cornered.
 True feral cats will actively avoid humans to the point of being nearly invisible, except for perhaps their caretaker.
 Feral cats will not let you approach them.
 They will run from you immediately.

 You’re not likely to get attacked by a raccoon when you take out the trash, right?
 Feral cats are similar in size and are in no way about to attack a human being so much bigger than they are.
 Cats are both predator and prey, so have evolved both predator and prey behavior in the wild.

-Attacking a human being is akin to a Chihuahua attacking a Great Dane.
+Attacking a human being is akin to a Chihuahua attacking a bear.
 They aren’t going to attack humans.

 The only time a feral cat could become a danger to you is if you corner or trap one, and then decide to stick your hand in there.
 It’ll be purely defensive, but they’re going to be scared and acting aggressively in an effort to make you, the predator, back off.